Alex Mortlock - Clinical Psychologist

 A. No, I don't assess individuals under 18.
 However, a number of child assessors are listed on the Community Links page on the Autism NZ website.

-Q. What if I suspect I might have autism but aren't ready to jump into an assessment?
+Q. What if I suspect I might have autism but am not ready to jump into an assessment?

 A. You are welcome to book in an appointment to talk this through.